ChiFrontEnd/Games/README.md

 ## 📌 Overview

-Welcome to CodeArcade Studio — a curated collection of interactive, browser‑based projects.
-This repository is designed as a professional showcase of my web development journey, blending games, UI experiments, and creative clones.
+Welcome to CodeArcade Studio a collection of interactive, browser‑based projects.
+This repository is designed as a professional showcase of games, UI experiments, and creative clones.
 Each project emphasizes clean code, user interaction, and modern web practices, while also leaving room for fun and experimentation.

 ---